kurayami07734/Cpp-projects/Notes/NeetCode150/ArraysHashing/ValidAnagram.md

 #### Naive

-Use a map and count occurances of each letter in both strings and compare both the maps
+Use a map and count occurrences of each letter in both strings and compare both the maps

 ```c++
 class Solution {